Roxboro Divorce Attorney Ready To Serve You

 If you are the person contemplating divorce, then statistics may not matter much to you.
-What does matter is that you have an experienced, compassionate Wake Forest divorce attorney from Tolin & Tolin, PLLC by your side.
+What does matter is that you have an experienced, compassionate Roxboro divorce attorney from Tolin & Tolin, PLLC by your side.

 Since the 1990s there has been a downward trend in divorces, but there has also been a downward trend in marriages, with many people living together rather than getting married.
 Second and third marriages are more likely to end in divorce than first marriages, and more people file for divorce between January and March than at any other time of the year.
 (Experts believe the stress of the holidays pushes those who were on the fence about divorce right over it).

 Divorce rates vary significantly from state to state; Nevada has one of the highest rates, while Illinois and Louisiana have the lowest divorce rates.
 The average length of a marriage in the United States is 8.2 years, but in the state of New York, that rate is 12.2 years, so again, the states vary widely.
 Those who marry before the age of 18 are statistically more likely to get divorced, although so-called “gray” divorces have risen dramatically over the past three decades, nearly tripling since 1990 for those over the age of 65.

 The Tolin & Tolin, PLLC attorneys are responsive, compassionate advisors.
 We listen to you and your issues, telling you the truth even when it is something you may not want to hear.
 We are approachable, attentive, and offer highly personalized attention.
 Attorney Jay Tolin is well-respected in the industry, a leader by example, and always seeks to achieve the best results for his clients while creating the very best client experience.
 In family law, there are often no clear “winners.”
 Our goal at Tolin & Tolin, PLLC, is to get your life back on track, moving in a forward direction.
 While understanding this is an overwhelming time for you, we offer a highly client-centric practice.